sailpoint-oss/python-sdk/README.md

 ## About the project

-The Python SDK allows you to use TypeScript to interact with the SailPoint APIs and other resources to customize and extend your SailPoint platform.
+The Python SDK allows you to use Python to interact with the SailPoint APIs and other resources to customize and extend your SailPoint platform.

 ## Documentation